torch-core/tolk-auth/README.md

 ## ⚙️ Setting Public Opcodes

-Send a `SetPublicCapability` message to set whether an opcode is publicly callable.
+Send a `OP_SET_PUBLIC_CAPABILITY` message to set whether an opcode is publicly callable.

 ```solidity
 struct (0x714a73bb) SetPublicCapability {